What Saturn retrograde 2023 in Pisces means and its effects on the zodiacs

 Answer: The intensity of Saturn in retrograde will be felt by all the zodiac signs.
 People in general will tend to focus on inner growth with renewed ambition, thanks to the planet’s reverse motion in Pisces.
 The sun signs will also be forced to cut off any excess emotional baggage and come out of situations that no longer serve their tangible progress in life.

-Answer: Saturn entered the water sign of Pisces on 7 March and shall go in retrograde at 10:57 pm IST on 17 June and end by 12:33 pm IST by 12:33 pm IST on 4 November.
+Answer: Saturn entered the water sign of Pisces on 7 March and shall go in retrograde at 18 June at 1.27 am SGT and will end by 3.03 pm SGT on 4 November.

 Answer: Saturn or 'Shani' (as per Vedic astrology) will have positive effects on people in general because it will retrograde in the sign of Pisces.
 This means it is always a payback time with Saturn as it demands human beings to fulfil their karmic debts.
 It makes the zodiacs value time, pushes them to do their best in their personal and professional spaces, and demands high standards and discipline.